 In addition to his spouse, cat, work, and philanthropy, Dan’s interests include Canada, current affairs, environmental sustainability, the Ottawa Valley, flyfishing, photography, the Ottawa Senators, and Iceland.
 Not necessarily in that order.

-Dan has been elected to the Board of Governors for a three-year term commencing July 1, 2019 and ending June 30, 2022.
+Dan has been re-elected to the Board of Governors for a three-year term commencing July 1, 2022 and ending June 30, 2025.